iamciera/ES2_sequences/README.md

 # README.md

 This directory contains Eve strip 2 sequences ranges from  gathered from different sources.
-From the `otherSpecies_pipeline_1` analysis.
+Sequences were extracted using the Liftover program.
+More detail can be found in notebook `otherSpecies_pipeline_1`.

 ## Species

-D. pseudoobscura (Dp4)
+-  D. pseudoobscura (Dp4)
-D. grimshawi (droGri2)
+-  D. grimshawi (droGri2)
-D. virilis (droVir3)
+-  D. virilis (droVir3)
-D. willistoni (droWil1)
+-  D. willistoni (droWil1)
-D. ananassae (droAna3)
+-  D. ananassae (droAna3)
-D. erecta (droEre2)
+-  D. erecta (droEre2)
-D. simulans (droSim1)
+-  D. simulans (droSim1)
-D. mojavensis (droMoj3)
+-  D. mojavensis (droMoj3)
-D. yakuba (droYak2) *Note that these sequences lifted weird and may screw up your alignment, not sure why*
+-  D. yakuba (droYak2) *Note that these sequences lifted weird and may screw up your alignment, not sure why*

 ## Files